Eddy thermal diffusivity model and mean temperature profiles in turbulent vertical convection

-In figure~\ref{fig:fig1}(a), we plot $(T_h-\overline{T} )/T_i$ as a function of $x/l_i$.
-The DNS data for different $\Pran$ and $Ra$ collapse onto a single curve that is well described by (\ref{scalinginner}) for $0 \le x/l_i \approx 1$, validating (\ref{Tinner}).
-In this region, (\ref{scalinginner}) deviates from a linear function thus the turbulent heat flux $\overline{u'T'}$ cannot be neglected even in the inner region.
-Following~\citet{GC1979}, we expect the temperature and length scales in the inner region to depend on heat flux, or equivalently, $q$~[see (\ref{Nuq})], the buoyancy parameter $\alpha g$ and the molecular diffusivities $\nu$ and $\kappa$.
+In figure~\ref{fig:Nfig2}, we plot $(T_h-\overline{T} )/T_i$ as a function of $x/l_i$.
+The DNS data for different $\Pran$ and $Ra$ collapse onto a single curve that is well described by the theoretical inner scaling function $F_i$ in (\ref{scalinginner}) for $0 \le x/l_i < 2$, validating (\ref{Tinner}).
+In this region, $F_i$ clearly deviates from a linear function showing that the turbulent heat flux $\overline{u'T'}$ cannot be neglected even within the inner region.
+Following~\citet{GC1979}, we express the temperature and length scales in the inner region on heat flux, or equivalently, $q$, the buoyancy parameter $\alpha g$ and the molecular diffusivities $\nu$ and $\kappa$.
 Dimensional analysis then yields